mzhukovaucsb/mzhukovaucsb.github.io/_pages/about.md

   - /about.html
 ---

+* 🎙️

+🤖 I recently graduated with a Ph.D. in Linguistics from UC Santa Barbara and joined <a href="https://microsoft.ai"> Microsoft AI </a> as a Language Engineer, working for <a href="https://copilot.microsoft.com"> Copilot </a>.
+I am based in San Francisco.

 👩🏼‍💻 I’m a mixed-methods researcher specializing in human-AI interaction, large language models, and digital communication, with a strong background in both qualitative and quantitative research methods.

-🤖 I completed three internships at Amazon AGI and won the Amazon Alexa Prize SocialBot Grand Challenge 5 as part of the GauchoChat team.
+I completed three internships at Amazon AGI and won the Amazon Alexa Prize SocialBot Grand Challenge 5 as part of the GauchoChat team.
 I was also selected to attend several Google & Google Research events, including Research@NYC, the Computer Science Research Mentorship Program, the Ph.D.
 Fellowship Summit, and the Product Inclusion & Equity Summit.

 💡 I am dedicated to leveraging my expertise in language, generative AI, and user-centered research to drive impactful innovations in AI technologies.
 My goal is to contribute to the development of next-generation AI systems that are transparent, inclusive, and capable of fostering meaningful human-AI interactions.